-I was educated at Presidency College, Calcutta, and at the Universities of Oxford and Cambridge (where I wrote my doctorate), with the occasional brief stint in Berlin and Tokyo.
+I was educated at Presidency College, Calcutta, and at the Universities of Oxford and Cambridge (where I wrote my doctoral thesis), with the occasional brief stint in Berlin and Tokyo.
 I held a Junior Research Fellowship at Jesus College, Cambridge, and was a Darby Fellow at Lincoln College, Oxford, before joining Trinity as a Tutorial Fellow.
-In recent years, I have been involved in collaborative research projects based in Oxford, Cambridge, Freiburg-im-Breisgau and Strasbourg.
-Currently, I am part of an exciting pan-European research project, based in Groningen but involving scholars from many countries, on ‘New Communities of Interpretation’ in late-medieval religious and intellectual culture in Europe.
+In recent years, I have been involved in collaborative research projects based in Oxford, Cambridge, Freiburg-im-Breisgau, Groningen and Prague.

 At the undergraduate level, I teach Old and Middle English language and literature, and share the teaching of Shakespeare with my colleague at Trinity, Dr Bea Groves.
 Old English is a first-year paper; Medieval literature is mostly taught in the second year; Shakespeare over the second and third years.
 College teaching takes the form of tutorials (with one, two or three students), and classes and seminars (with six to eight students).
 The later periods are covered primarily by Dr Stefano Evangelista (19th-20th centuries) and Dr Groves (16th-17th centuries).